 Gnome Chomsky was built in 2007 when it broke the Guinness World Record as the largest garden gnome (it has since been surpassed).
 The gnome measures over 13-ft tall!

-The farm is a popular stop along US Route 209 and a favorite kid-friendly site to enjoy activities like pick-your-own fruit, mini-golf, and of course, photos sitting on Gnome Chomsky’s feet.
+This farm is a popular roadside attraction along US Route 209 and a favorite kid-friendly site to enjoy activities like pick-your-own fruit, mini-golf, and of course, photos sitting on Gnome Chomsky’s feet.

 Address: 5755 US-209, Kerhonkson, NY 12446

 The life-sized horse statues were installed in 1990 – the display includes 15 figures of horses galloping across a ridge overlooking the Columbia River.
-It’s a great view while driving along Interstate Highway 90 near Vantage, WA, or hiking up the hill for an up-close look.
+It’s one of America's best roadside attractions while driving along Interstate Highway 90 near Vantage, WA, or hiking up the hill for an up-close look.